The Dearborn Inn: History

 The Dearborn Inn was situated on a 23 acre site on Oakwood Boulevard across the street from Ford Airport.
 The Colonial Revival style of the Inn was in harmony with the nearby Edison Institute, and the Inn's décor was early American colonial, a style favored by Henry Ford.
 With great fanfare, The Dearborn Inn opened for business in July 1931; Henry Ford was the first person to sign the guestbook.

 Though the Ford Airport closed in 1933, replaced by the Ford vehicle test track, The Dearborn Inn continued to offer accommodations and dining, as the hotel already had a reputation as one of the nation's premier inns.

 In 1933, the Dormitory Building was added to house employees of The Dearborn Inn; however, in the 1960s, it was converted into changing rooms for The Dearborn Inn's Swim Club.

 Five replica homes were constructed in 1937, creating a small Colonial Village and adding 31 guestrooms to the Inn.
 Guests today can still enjoy a stay in the reproduction homes of famous Americans: Edgar Allan Poe, Walt Whitman, Barbara Fritchie, Oliver Wolcott, and Patrick Henry.
 While the original plan called for 18 historic homes in the Colonial Village, World War II halted further expansion.
 During the war, pilots from the Detroit airport, just a few miles away, had special accommodations on the Inn's first floor, and today, one wing of the first floor is still known as “Pilot’s Row”.

 The Dearborn Inn secured its place in hospitality history with many industry “firsts”.
 It was called the first airport hotel when it opened although the Oakland Airport Inn had, in fact, opened two years earlier.
 In 1937, it became the nation's first hotel to have air conditioning, and in 1961, it was the first hotel in Michigan to install a direct-dial telephone system for guests.
 The Dearborn hotel is also said to have influenced the evolution of destination resorts and is considered to be one of the industry's first such properties.
-The hotel offered families many popular activities of the era, such as horseback riding, tennis, badminton, ballroom dancing for adults, a playground for children, and even sightseeing trips over Detroit and Windsor, Ontario in a Ford Tri-Motor airplane.
+The hotel offered families many popular activities of the era, such as horseback riding, tennis, badminton, ballroom dancing for adults, a playground for children, and even sightseeing trips over Detroit and Windsor, Ontario in a Ford Trimotor airplane.